codacy/chart/docs/troubleshoot/troubleshoot.md

 1. Take note of the parameter `client_id` in the URL of the Bitbucket Cloud error page (for example, `r8QJDkkxj8unYfg4Bd`)
 2. Check if the value of the parameter matches the value of the Client ID of your Bitbucket OAuth consumer

-## Codacy configuration

-The following sections help you troubleshoot the Codacy configuration.

-### Accessing the RabbitMQ dashboard
+## Accessing the RabbitMQ dashboard

 We use RabbitMQ for the internal message queue between our components.